saipreetham18/Front-end-Project/README.md

 # Front-end-Project
 This is an front end project by using reactjs.
 # It is used for heading 1 after # dont forget to give space
-## It is used for heading 2 dont forget to give space
+## It is used for heading 2 dont forget to give space.
 ### It is used for heading 3
 *font style in italic* (after * dont give space) **font style in bold**  (after ** dont give space)